duzzifelipe/stonex/README.md

   - It will be considered when money is transfered too (it is good to keep users informed about everything);

 - Accounts cannot have negative balance;

+### Software requirements

+- Authentication for all operations;

+- Keep all transactions history on database;